Oppla-AI/oppla/README.md

 ### Architecture Overview

-Oppla inherits Zed's modular architecture and extends it with AI capabilities:
+Oppla inherits the modular architecture from Zed and extends it with AI capabilities:

 - [`gpui`](/crates/gpui) - GPU-accelerated UI framework (from Zed)
 - [`editor`](/crates/editor) - Core editor functionality (from Zed)